mvexel/OSMQualityMetrics/README.md

         finished -- took 15922 ms: nodes / ways / relations / other : 9007 / 6877 / 15 / 23

-The script will generate a number of output files:
+The script will generate output in the OUT_DIR specified in the script file.

+For OSMQualityMetrics.js the output will be:
 - `ways.*` : A shapefile containing all way geometries with `version` and `timestamp` attributes.
 - `metrostats.csv` : The data metrics.
 - `tiger.csv` : Breakdown of TIGER CFCC classes
 - `relations.csv` : Breakdown of relation types
+- `userstats.csv` : User breakdown

+For UserStats.js the output will be:
 - `userstats.csv` : User breakdown

 Sample output files are included in the `example-output` directory